DCULibrary/open-refine-workshop/_workshop/3-getting-started.md

 This is also a handy way to remove multiple columns if your raw dataset has lots of data not relevant for you.

 ### Rows and Records
 OpenRefine has two modes of viewing data: _Rows_ and _Records_.
-It defaults to _Rows_ mode, where each row represents a single record in the data set - in this case, an article.
-In _Records_ mode, OpenRefine can link together multiple rows as belonging to the same Record.
+It defaults to _Rows_ mode.
 * A row is a single line of your project.
 * A record is a combination of one or multiple rows indentifying a unique object and sharing the same first column At the moment the rows and records numbers are the same.
 To show how this can be different we'll look for cells which have multiple values and split it across multiple rows.
 * The `author` column is showing lots of cells with more than one author.
 * Click on `edit` for closer look at what is in that column.
-Notice the separator is a semi-colon.
+Notice the separator is a | or 'pipe' character.
 * `Author > Edit cells > split multi valued cells`
 * Toggle the row/record view to now see the count difference
 * `Author > Edit cells > join multi valued cells`